yinanzhu12/Sparse-Lasso/README.md

 The lazy update is explained in the pdf file.
 Aside from the that.
 We used various ingradient in the implementation:

 1. Stochastic gradient descent: We resample all the features and consider one feature at one time.
-2. Adagrad: Instead of honestly compute the gradient, we use quasi-newton method to approach minimum faster.
+2. Adagrad: Instead of naive gradient descent, we use quasi-newton method to approach minimum faster.
 The latter can be further optimized by Adagrad (https://en.wikipedia.org/wiki/Stochastic_gradient_descent)
 3. Rcpp: A package (http://adv-r.had.co.nz/Rcpp.html) that allow one to run C++ functions in R. Its sub-package RcppEigen also provides nice treatment to sparse matrices